-The International airport at Malé handles domestic and International flights and is the connecting point to most of the Maldivian islands.
+The Malé Maldives airport handles domestic and International flights and is the connecting point to most of the Maldivian islands.
+One can use a Male Maldives map to traverse the city in a precise manner.
 Several steamship lines run from Malé to India and Sri Lanka and the island is a hub of trade and activity.
-Malé was originally known as “King’s Island”, and although those times have long gone by, it still remains the head of a natural dynasty known as the paradisiac Maldives.
+Malé city in Maldives was originally known as “King’s Island”, and although those times have long gone by, it still remains the head of a natural dynasty known as the paradisiac Maldives.
+The best time to visit Male city in Maldives is between the months of November and March, i.e., the dry season as, during this season, rainfall is almost negligible, and weather is extremely pleasant.

 Geography of Malé